jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ec2.md

 ## EC2 Metrics
 - RAM is not included in EC2 Metrics

-## EC2 Instance Role
+## EC2 Instance Profiles

+- Amazon EC2 uses an instance profile as a container for an IAM role.
+- An Instance profile can contain only one IAM Role, although a role can be included in multiple instance profiles.
+- You can remove the existing role and then add a different role to an instance profile.
-- Temporary security credentials are retrieved from instance metadat and not user data.
+- Temporary security credentials are retrieved from instance metadata and not user data.

+> If you created your IAM role using the console, the instance profile was created for you and given the same name as the role.
+If you created your IAM role using the AWS CLI, API, or an AWS SDK, you may have named your instance profile differently.

 ## Enhanced networking